kolasai/clean-talk-php-client/README.md

 Clean Talk API is designed to classify message categories based on a trained dataset within a configured project.
 Use this API to accurately categorize messages into types like "Neutral", "Insult", "Spam" , etc. We support different languages, including English, Russian, Ukrainian, and we can add any languages by request (message to info@kolas.ai).

 ### Key Features
-- **Predict Message Categories**: Use the `/predictions/predict` endpoint to sync classify messages based on your project-specific datasets.
+- **Predict Message Categories**: Use the `/predictions/predict` endpoint to sync classify messages based on your project-specific datasets and `/predictions/asyncPredict` endpoint to async classify messages.
 - **High Accuracy**: Predictions include probability scores, giving you confidence in the classification results.
 - **OAuth2 Authentication**: Secure access via OAuth2 client credentials flow.